osalvador/ReplicaDB/DEPLOYMENT.md

 `jobs per run` is ReplicaDB's existing internal task parallelism.
 It is not a second scheduler concurrency setting.

+For a Google Cloud deployment, see the [Cloud Run operations runbook](docs/src/content/docs/operations/gcp-cloud-run.mdx) for the API Service, Worker Pool, Cloud SQL Private IP, Direct VPC egress, and readiness configuration.

 ## Build

 Build the CLI artifact first because the server POM consumes that artifact: